Error-331/code_tests/docs/bible/links.md

 The Holy Whip - January 14 (selfishness, greed, fear of God, material gain, sin, repentance);

 Study and Search - January 15 (true meaning of the word, context, find truth);

+The New Birth - January 16 (spiritual blindness, law, mercy, commandments, treatment);